Erikson currently offers four graduate-level infant studies courses online.

 |Yes, courses I390, I391, and I392 may be taken for academic credit and have been approved by Provider Connections for the four core knowledge content areas required for credentialing for Illinois Early Intervention Providers, Part C EI services|

 All courses are offered at the graduate level.
 For this reason, you must have a bachelor’s degree to enroll.

 Online courses are subject to the same academic policies as our on-campus offerings, including drop-add deadlines.
 Dropping a course after the first week of an academic term is considered a withdrawal and has financial and grading ramifications.
 No refunds will be offered to enrollees who withdraw from the online course after the deadline.

-Admission requires a completed application, application fee, a telephone interview, and an official transcript documenting receipt of a bachelor’s degree.
+Admission requires a completed application, a telephone interview, and an official transcript documenting receipt of a bachelor’s degree.
 (Note: Transcripts must be sent directly to Erikson from each college or university.
 Transcripts issued to students cannot be accepted.)

 Those taking online courses on a pass/fail basis must apply using the same application form.
-We must receive all of your application materials, including transcript and application fee, no later than two weeks before the beginning of the term in which the course is being offered.
+We must receive all of your application materials, including transcript, no later than two weeks before the beginning of the term in which the course is being offered.

 For more information about infant specialist online courses or the campus-based Infant Specialist Certificate Program, you may contact the program co-director, Sharon Syc, Ph.D., at [email protected] or (312) 893-7187, or contact the Office of Admission at [email protected] or (312) 755-2250.

 Or simply fill out the request for more information: